 In the scientific community, it is well understood that Alzheimer’s disease causes harm to the brain long before clinical symptoms are made evident.
 And once these symptoms are identified, it is too late – the disease has become irreversible.
 In addition to causing disorientation and memory loss, the disease causes loss of motor control in those who are afflicted.

 Approximately 6 million individuals are living with AD in the U.S. currently, and the disease is projected to afflict 14 million Americans in the next four decades.
 Economically, the costs associated with managing Alzheimer’s are expected to exceed $20 trillion in the same time span.

 To develop more effective treatments, we first need to understand the disease itself, which is one of the tallest orders facing modern medicine today.

-Women are at a particular increased risk of developing Alzheimer’s disease.
-This study shows that the simple addition of choline in the diet throughout life may reduce AD pathology in those most affected by the disease.
+Women are at particularly increased risk of developing Alzheimer’s disease.
+This study shows that the simple addition of choline to the diet throughout life may reduce AD pathology in those most affected by the disease.
 Additionally, these results have implications for other neurodegenerative afflictions where activated microglia are rampant says Velazquez.

 Guidelines for dietary choline